 The symptoms of a head injury vary according to the severity, and may develop immediately or gradually.

 Head injuries are categorized as open or closed.
 A closed head injury occurs when the head receives a hard impact by an object, however, the skull is not broken.
-On the other hand, an open hand injury occurs when the impact to the head is strong enough to break the skull and penetrate the brain.
+On the other hand, an open head injury occurs when the impact to the head is strong enough to break the skull and penetrate the brain.
 The symptoms of a head injury vary according to the severity, and may develop immediately or gradually.
-In this post, our St. Louis auto accident attorney will discuss head injuries resulting from car accidents.

 Symptoms of head injuries